Poseidown/fusion-files/README.md

 - You can optionally set the icon for the executeable and version file (assembly information).
 Examples provided in the resources folder.

 ### **Output Scantime Detection:**
-FUD
+FUD with encrypt option checked.

 ### **Output Runtime Detection:**
-Depends on the files being executed.
-This can vary.
-If it was detected by 32 AVs before, it will probably be detected shortly after execution.
+If the Payload was detected prior to binding the files, it will be detected at run time.
 ### **Resources:**
 - icon_examples: test icons provided
 - version_example: test version file provided